We welcome anyone to try rowing, so find out more here and give it a go.

-Highly respected within the international rowing circuit, Christian joined the GB Rowing Team after the 2008 Beijing Olympics as High Performance Coach with the GB men’s squad.
+Highly respected within the international rowing circuit, Christian is the GB Rowing Team Technical Efficiency Specialist coach.

 A year later at the same event – this time held on the Bosbaan in Amsterdam – the GB M8+, co-coached by Christian and Jurgen Grobler, overcame a shaky start to the regatta, to emerge victorious in the final.
 After consolidating a convincing win in the repechage, the GB eight took the lead from Germany during the mid-section of the final, and were uncatchable for the tiring Poles and Germans.